jjcanell77/LADP--EFC/Instructions.md

 ##  Step 5 : Set Up Controllers
 As mentioned we are using a controler based API and a Web API controller is a class which can be created under the Controllers folder or any other folder under your project's root folder.
 It handles incoming HTTP requests and send response back to the caller.
 This can include multiple action methods whose names match with HTTP verbs like Get, Post, Put and Delete.
 ### Scaffold a controller (Optional)
 One way to do this is to take advatage of Scaffolding, or you can build it from scratch.
 Scaffolding uses ASP.Net's templates to create a basic API Controller.
-This is just o get you started as you will need to make updates which is why it is optional.
+This is just to get you started as you will need to make updates which is why it is optional.
-This template will Mark the class with the [ApiController] attribute, that indicates that the controller responds to web API requests.
+This template will mark the class with the [ApiController] attribute, that indicates that the controller responds to web API requests.
 It also uses DI to inject the database context (DataContext) into the controller.
 The database context is used in each of the CRUD methods in the controller.
 -	Right-click the Controllers folder.
 -	Select Add > New Scaffolded Item.
 -	Select API Controller with actions, using Entity Framework, and then select Add.